pblocz/decky-vkvasalt-manager/Project definition.md

   Remove or replace `vkBasalt.conf` with a blank/default version.
 * **Profile tagging**
   Ensure profiles contain name tags as comments for identification, and patch missing tags when needed. document accordingly
+* **Enable on launch toggle**
+  Enable or disable the `enableOnLaunch = True` flag in the global profile configuration, and report current status.

 ### 3.2 Plugin API methods